Davis Wolfgang Hawke: Neo-Nazism

+Online activities

+Left without his family's financial support, Hawke took to earning money over the internet by spamming.
 Over the years, Hawke used numerous aliases, even among his closest friends and business associates.
 During his time as a neo-Nazi, he referred to himself as Bo Decker.
 As a spammer, he typically went by aliases including Walter Cross, Johnny Durango, and Dave Bridger.

 At a chess tournament in 2001, Hawke met Braden (Brad) Bournival, a New Hampshire high school student.
-Hawke tutored Bournival in the spam business, and, in 2003, they co-founded Amazing Internet Products.
-The company, which had offices in Manchester, New Hampshire, was responsible for millions of spams for an herbal (Yohimbe) "penis enhancement" product called Pinacle.
+Hawke tutored Bournival in the spam business, and, in 2003, they co-founded Quiksilver Enterprises and Amazing Internet Products, which had offices in Manchester, New Hampshire.
+Both were responsible for millions of spam mails for a range of products, including "human growth hormone, free government grants, inkjet-printer refills, extended car warranties [and] 'eBay secrets'", though their most common and successful venture were ads for an herbal (Yohimbe) "penis enhancement" pill called "Pinacle".
 By the summer of 2003, Amazing Internet Products was grossing around $500,000 per month.

 One of Hawke's spam affiliates was Robby Todino, the so-called Time Travel Spammer.

 In 2004 AOL won a $12.8-million judgment against Hawke in America Online, Inc. v.
 Davis Wolfgang Hawke, et al. AOL accused Hawke of violating anti-spam laws by sending unwanted emails to its subscribers and won its case in a default judgment against Hawke.
+On March 1, 2006, Hawke was reported missing from his last known residence in Laramie, Wyoming, by his parents.

-On August 15, 2006 AOL announced their intention to search for buried precious metals on the property of Hawke's parents in Medfield, Massachusetts.
-Hawke had previously claimed to have converted assets into precious metals and buried them.
-In 2007 AOL decided against the dig to search for the gold Hawke bragged about when he earned an estimated $600,000 for spamming ads for penis enlargement pills.
+On August 15, 2006, AOL announced their intention to search for buried gold and platinum ingots on the property of Hawke's parents in Medfield, Massachusetts.
+Hawke had previously claimed to have converted assets into precious metal and buried them.
+In 2007, AOL decided against the dig to search for the materials Hawke bragged about when he earned an estimated $600,000 for spamming ads for penis enlargement pills.

+Hawke's rise and fall as a spammer was chronicled in the 2004 book Spam Kings by Brian S. McWilliams, in which he is the central case study.

+Death

-Hawke was found shot to death and burned in his vehicle in Squamish in 2017, where he had been living as a dirtbag climber under an assumed identity since 2006, but was not identified until October 2020.
+Hawke was found shot to death and burned in his vehicle on Cheekye Forest Road in Squamish in 2017, where he had been living as a dirtbag climber under the name Jesse James.
+He is suspected to have been living there since the summer of 2006, with his first known online presence under the Jesse James alias being in 2014, but Hawke was not identified until October 2020.
+Police have ruled his death a homicide and were investigating links into possible criminal activity of Hawke in Canada.
+Brian McWilliams, who maintained contact with Hawke between 2003 and 2006, did not rule out the possibility that he may have committed suicide and staged his death as a murder.
+Hawke's family has issued a $10,000 reward for information that can help uncover the circumstances of his death.

-Hawke's rise and fall as a spammer was chronicled in the 2004 book Spam Kings, in which he is the central case study.